 Our gorgeous landscape has been maintained without the use of chemical pesticides since 1998.
 Our gardeners brew compost tea and spray it on plants, release good insects to eat the bad ones, and let leaves decompose where they fall.
 Learn more.

 The large pine trees between Bannan and the Quad grow in a greenroof over the biology labs.
 The greenroof over the Admissions & Alumni Building’s lobby has trays growing grasses in 6 inches of soil.
 Greenroofs absorb heat and insulate the building, reduce rainwater runoff, and provide wildlife habitat.
-Watch a video.

 Rain gardens are landscaped depressions that collect rain water runoff from streets, sidewalks and roofs.
 The soil and plants remove pollutants as the runoff slowly infiltrates the groundwater table.
-The rain garden in front of Lynn was created to prevent basement flooding in the neighboring 4 buildings.

 Medicinal plants are grown in our Healing Garden.
 The Shakespeare Garden has plants mentioned in the works of William Shakespeare.
 The Ethnobotanic Garden highlights plants used by Northwest indigenous peoples for food, utility and sacred purposes.
 And Fujitaro Kubota designed many of our gardens.
 Learn more.